RACV Logo

 • See rare and endangered plants, including the Phillip Island Hibiscus and Norfolk tree fern.

-• Hear about Norfolk Island’s convict history and descendants of the infamous HMS Bounty.
+• Hear about Norfolk Island’s fascinating convict and maritime history, including the infamous HMS Bounty and its crew’s descendants.

 • Join a naturalist walk with local Margaret Christian and see many of the island’s endemic species and birdlife.